 Basic Server Installation

-In this server installation manual we will explain how we installed the main server and the used services.
-This document will provide you with a easy to follow guide on installing all the software components needed for the main server.
+In this chapter the installation of the main server and the needed services will be explained.
+This chapter will provide you with an easy to follow guide on installing all the software components needed for the main server.

 Operating System Installation

-The plaintech server uses Debian (wheezy) as operating system.
-In this part of the guide we will show you how to completely install Debian on a server.
+The Plaintech server uses Debian (wheezy) as its OS or operating system.
+This chapter will show step by step how to completely install Debian on a server.

-To install an operating system on a server you will have to make sure you have a Debian install image available.
-The easiest way to do this is to put the downloaded image on a CD-Rom or USB device and boot this image on the server.
+To install an operating system on a server one will have to make sure to have a Debian install image available.
+The easiest way to do this is to put the downloaded image on a CD or USB device, preferably using an existing tool to do so to avoid complications, and boot this image onto the server.